 Early History of the Abellewait family

 This web page shows only a small excerpt of our Abellewait research.
-Another 193 words (14 lines of text) covering the years 1906, 1629, 1668, 1660 and 1668 are included under the topic Early Abellewait History in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) covering the years 1906, 1629, 1668, 1660 and 1668 are included under the topic Early Abellewait History in all our PDF Extended History products and printed products wherever possible.

 Abellewait Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Abellewait has been recorded under many different variations, including Applethwaite, Applewhite, Applewaite, Applewait, Apelwhite, Eppelwhite, Epplethwaite and many more.

 Early Notables of the Abellewait family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Abellewait Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Abellewait Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abellewait family